JaehyeongPark06/EZ-Read/README.md

 ## Stats

 **NOTE: All benchmarks below were tested using a 1 page PDF with an image and using Python={3.12.3}.
-Additionally, times were recorded using the inubilt logging and time library in Python.**
+Times were recorded using the inubilt logging and time library in Python.**

 | Quality Level | Conversion of PDF to PNGs (seconds) | Processing with multiprocessing (seconds) | Processing with threading (seconds) | Repacking PDFs (seconds) |
 |---------------|-------------------------------------|--------------------------------------------|-------------------------------------|--------------------------|